liquidsun/DGGS_vis/README.md

 ## [Demo](https://liquidsun.github.io/DGGS_vis/)

-Global grids gemoetry is pregenereated on several resolutions in GeoJSON format using corresponindg libraries.
+Global grids geometry is pregenereated on several resolutions in GeoJSON format using corresponindg libraries.
 Results are dynamically loaded into Cesium app from data folder